vivekcode01/StreamIt/README.md

 - Transcode your video file into separate quality tracks (eg; 1080p, 720p, 480p).
 - Write `HLS CMAF` playlists directly to S3, ready for playback!
 - Want to insert a bumper like Netflix?
 Stitch it as an HLS interstitial on the fly.
-- Insert linear ads as interstitials by providing a simple VMAP.
+- Insert linear ads as interstitials by providing a simple VMAP, or schedule VAST manually.
-- Use our facade to interact with HLS.js, a heavily simplified wrapper that makes sense for player builders.
+- Use our player facade, a simplified API alongside [HLS.js](https://github.com/video-dev/hls.js), tailored for developers building a player UI.
-- Awesome React components to start building your own player.

 Give us a ⭐ if you like our work.
 Much appreciated!